MishanPerera/Infinity_Movie_Ticket_Reservation_System/README.md

 15.Open the VS Code and open web => src => utils => hostAddress.js and paste the above copied     ip address and assign it to the constant variable called ‘ip’

-16. Then type following command in the terminals opened in the step 3 Command - npm start
+16.Then type following command in the terminals opened in the step 3
+			Command - npm start

 17.Then you should see both Rest-service and web up and running.